jordmllr/mimisbrunnr/3 - writing/3.04 - Short Stories/3.04.01 - Radio Feedback/Draft/Feedback (The Chameleon's Song)/Arrival at Reunion.md

 "Tuck!"
 Annabelle said.
 She sprang from her seat and gave him a hug.
 "Good to see you, Annabelle.
 You look magnificent!"
 Annabelle looked down at the dress and then surveyed the room frowning.
-"Adrien insisted we dress up like we were going to some DC gala.
+"Adrien insisted we dress up like we were going to some gala.
 I told him we'd be over dressed, and I was right.
-I feel a little silly-looking."
+I feel a little silly."
 "You look great!"
 Oli said.
 They all sat down around the red and white checkered table cloth.